Garth Hewitt released his first album The Lion and the Lamb in 1973, and his latest, Easter Revolution, in 2022.

 For 25 years Garth was one of the Directors/Board Members of the Greenbelt Festival.
 He played at the first festival and was then a key member of the board that shaped its thinking and direction.
 It was particularly through Garth’s influence that it became an Arts Festival with a commitment to social justice.

-Until recently Garth has been the Guild Vicar of All Hallows on the Wall in the City of London – a centre for organisations involved in issues of justice and art.
-He is now an Associate Priest at St Clement’s Eastcheap, the home of Amos Trust, also in the City of London.
+For several years Garth was the Guild Vicar of All Hallows on the Wall in the City of London – a centre for organisations involved in issues of justice and art.
+When Amos Trust moved to St Clement’s Eastcheap, also in the City of London, Garth held the role of Associate Priest until he retired from Amos.
 Garth is also an honorary Canon of St George’s Cathedral, Jerusalem.
 In 2006 he was given special creditation by the House of Poets in Ramallah, West Bank for his ‘positive attitude towards the Palestinian people and their struggle towards freedom and justice’.
 He is a Patron of the Palestine Solidarity Campaign and in 2007 Garth was given an award by the British relief and development agency Interpal for his ‘longstanding commitment to the Palestinian people through both the relief and awareness work done by his charity, the Amos Trust, and also for his personal commitment through songs and telling the stories of ordinary Palestinians and their daily struggles’.
-Garth is a regular contributor to BBC Radio 2’s Pause for Thought.
+For many years Garth was a regular contributor to BBC Radio 2’s Pause for Thought.

 Since 2014 Garth has been producing a nearly-monthly email newsletter which has proved very popular, with articles ranging from music to theology – occasionally glancing towards politics – always with an emphasis on prayers and poetry.
 You can sign up to receive the newsletter here or at the top of this page.